 In the modern book marketplace, there are endless novels released each year.
 From sweeping historical romances, swoony paranormal romances, to imaginative fairy tale retellings, how is a reader to choose?

-This past year, as both an editor of The Silver Petticoat Review and also as a young adult librarian, I narrowed my 2019 reading pile down to just young adult literature.
+As both an editor of The Silver Petticoat Review and as a young adult librarian, I narrowed my 2019 reading pile down to just young adult literature.
 (And yes, I’m ready to pick up some adult books and classics.)
 Finally, with 2019 behind us, I am here to recommend several of the best YA novels of 2019 to all the wonderful readers here.

 Once selected, I also reached out to the authors of these fantastic YA books so you could get to know a little more about some of these wonderful writers and books.
 They talk about their most romantic books, best writing advice, recent book recommendations, and so much more.
 (On a side note, I would love to add more if any authors on this list are interested.)